 would have otherwise multiplied, to be destroyed.
 It is not without advantage, for every time you stand against inharmony, you increase your strength, although outwardly it may seem a defeat.
 But one conscious of the increase of one's 44 power will never admit that it is a defeat.
+45And no scenar increase of one's 44 power will never admit that it is a defeat.
 45And no sooner the time is passed, the person against whom it seems defeat will realize the same as his defeat.
 45 After 46 the time has 47 passed, the person against whom one has stood firm will realize that it was his defeat.

 Life in the world has a constantly jarring effect, and the finer you become, the more trying it becomes to you.
 And time comes that when a person is sincere and good-willing, kind and sympathetic, the worst 48 life becomes for him.
 But if he is discouraged in it, he goes under.
 If he kept his courage, then you find that it was not disadvantage 49 in the end, because his power will someday increase to that stage, to that degree, that his presence, his word, his action will control the thoughts and feelings and activities 50 of all.
 For he will get that heavy rhythm, the rhythm that will make the rhythm of everybody else follow it.
 This is the attribute which is called in the East the quality of the master-mind.
 But in order to stand firm against the inharmony that comes from without, one must first practise to stand firm against all that comes from within, from one's own self.
-For our soul 51 52 self is more difficult to control than the others.
+For our soul 51 52self is more difficult to control than the others.
 And when one is not able and when one has failed to control oneself, it is most difficult to stand against the inharmony without.